The Projects and Construction Review: Philippines

 For construction projects, standard contractual provisions typically include a defects liability period, a defects notification period, the imposition of retention money and the requirement of performance bonds.
 Moreover, Philippine law requires contractors to secure workmen's compensation insurance and public liability insurance.
 In addition to the legal requirements, principals commonly require contractors to secure an all-risk insurance policy and bank guarantees as additional forms of mitigation of risk.
 If a contractor constitutes a joint venture, consortium or other unincorporated grouping of two or more persons, the principal may require joint and solidary liability for the performance of the project.

 Enforcement of security and bankruptcy proceedings

-If a debtor becomes insolvent, whether voluntary or involuntary, or requires financial rehabilitation, the applicable law is the Financial Rehabilitation and Insolvency Act20 (FRIA).
-Insolvency proceedings require court intervention but, in limited cases, out-of -court informal restructuring is allowed if approved by the court with the conformity of the required percentage of creditors.
-Special features of the FRIA include:
+If a debtor becomes insolvent, whether voluntary or involuntary, or requires financial rehabilitation, the applicable law is the Financial Rehabilitation and Insolvency Act31 (FRIA).
+Insolvency proceedings require court intervention but, in limited cases, out-of-court informal restructuring (pre-negotiated or court-supervised) is allowed if approved by the court with the conformity of the required percentage of creditors.
+Special features of FRIA include: